 20th century: Chokers become a fashion statement

-During the ’90s, the chokers underwent some major developments.
+During the ’90s, the chokers underwent some significant developments.
 It was no more a luxurious piece of jewelry dripped in diamonds and pearls, but more of a punk jewel giving a rebellious appearance.
 The most popular were black velvet chokers attached to trinkets or metal clasps of different shapes and sizes.
-Not to mention, when famous singer Christian Aguilera wore a choker at Oscar, it clearly sent out the message that the perception of fashion had changed quite a bit.
+Not to mention, when famous singer Christian Aguilera wore a choker at Oscar, it sent out the message that the perception of fashion had changed quite a bit.
 With due course of time, a new design known as the tattoo chokers came into existence and quickly garnered a lot of attention.
-It was made from plastic and was usually of black color so that it went with various colored apparels.
-The main attraction of tattoo chokers was its netted design and unique patterns which captivated many teenagers.
+It was made from plastic and was usually black, so that it went with various colored apparel.
+The main attraction of tattoo chokers was its netted design and unique patterns, which captivated many teenagers.
 Also, another good thing about these chokers was that they were available at affordable prices and hence could be bought by all.
-So we can say that the ‘90s were the golden era of chokers as it received maximum attention during this time.
+So we can say that the ’90s were the golden era of chokers as it received maximum attention during this time.

 The current scenario: 2015 and Onward

-After its heightened popularity in the 20th century, chokers again took the center stage in the year 2015 and onwards.
-Today chokers come in innumerable patterns, styles, and sizes.
+After its heightened popularity in the 20th century, chokers again took center stage in the year 2015 and onwards.
+Today chokers come in many patterns, styles, and sizes.
 They are made of fabric or brass and can be worn with most kinds of attires.
 Such is the popularity of this accessory that you can spot many models ramp walks and fashion shows.
-Quite interestingly chokers are familiar with men as well, though not many seem interested.
+Quite interestingly, chokers are familiar with men as well, though not many seem interested.
 However, the trend of wearing chokers can be seen all over the world and is especially admired by young girls.
-It is amazing to watch how these fine pieces of jewelry went through great changes and revolutionized the concept of fashion.
+It is impressive to watch how these beautiful pieces of jewelry went through significant changes and revolutionized the concept of fashion.

-Check out our Women's Steampunk collection for some chokers and other great items.
+Check out our Women’s Steampunk collection for some chokers and other exceptional items.